-I learned the difference between an OEM, upfitter and end user.
+I learned the difference between an OEM, an upfitter, and an end user.
 I learned that FMVSS 111 rule states that all vehicles under 10,000 pounds must be equipped with a rear-view camera.
-I learned that comfortable shoes are a must at this event.
+Maybe what I learned the most was that comfortable shoes are a requirement at this event.

-And while the indoor section of the show didn’t offer as many massive vehicles, it was just as impressive.
-I spent hours walking up and down the aisles on Day 1 and returned on Day 2 to find more things I missed.
+While the indoor section of the show didn’t offer as many massive vehicles, it was just as impressive.
+I spent hours walking up and down the aisles on Day 1 and returned on Day 2 to find more booths I missed.

 Listening to Pro-Vision salespeople discuss our products with attendees gave me insight into how our products are being used.
 One fire station wanted to attach cameras to a robot to send into burning buildings, keeping firefighters out of harm’s way — a thought-provoking application I had never considered.